 It takes slightly more time to practice guided imagery

 , but this is a great way to leave your stress behind for a while and relax your body.
-Some find it easier to practice than meditation, as lots of us find it more doable to focus on ‘something’ than on ‘nothing’.
+Some find it easier to practice than meditation, as it allows more engagement of the conscious mind.
 You can play natural sounds in the background as you practice, to promote a more immersive experience.

 Building on guided imagery